Electric Music for the Mind and Body: Release

 "Not So Sweet Martha Lorraine" previewed the album that April and was the band's only entry on the singles chart, peaking at #95 on Billboard that August.
 The album was released on May 11, 1967, on the Vanguard label, with a release party thrown at the Fillmore on the same night.
 Sales were slow at first but the album eventually peaked at #39 in September, after the group's appearance that June at the Monterey International Pop Festival.
 Versions of "Not So Sweet Martha Lorraine" and "Section 43" were filmed, the latter appearing in the concert movie.

 Due to deterioration of the original master tapes, the album was remixed in 1982 and this remix was used for the original CD release in 1990.
-In 2013 a new two-disc deluxe version appeared which included both the original mono and stereo mixes.
-It is the first time producer Sam Charters’ original stereo mixdown had been issued on compact disc.
+In 2013 a new two-disc deluxe version appeared which included both the original mono and stereo mixes, marking the first time that producer Sam Charters’ original stereo mixdown had been issued on compact disc.
 Both stereo and mono versions of the album, with the mono housed in the original rejected sleeve design, were released on the Wave of Electrical Sound box set in 2018.